Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Introduction

 where $X_i\dashrightarrow X_{i+1}$ is birational and $X_r\to Y$ is a Fano contraction.
 Then $X_i$ is a toric variety for each $i$.
 In particular, KSC holds for any surjective endomorphism of $X_i$. \end{proposition}

 By Proposition \ref{main-prop-toric-iamp}, one can rule out Case TIR$_3$ during any MMP starting from a rationally connected smooth projective threefold.
 Namely, we have:

-\begin{theorem} Let $X$ be a rationally connected smooth projective threefold admitting an int-amplified endomorphism.
-Then KSC holds for any surjective endomorphism of $X$. \end{theorem}
+\begin{theorem} Let $X$ be a rationally connected smooth projective threefold admitting one int-amplified endomorphism.
+Then KSC holds for an arbitrary surjective endomorphism of $X$. \end{theorem}

+\begin{remark} [{\bf Applications of our results}] Our approach in this paper lays down the frame work to attack the KSC for an arbitrary surjective endomorphism on a (possibly singular or non-rationally connected) projective variety $X$ admitting an int-amplified endomorphism, by reducing to Case TIR$_n$; see Questions \ref{que-ksc-iamp} and \ref{que-tir}.
+For instance, the steps, including the equivariant MMP, and the results of the current paper are essentially used/restated by Matsuzawa and Yoshikawa \cite[Proposition 5.1, Lemmas 5.2-5.3, Remark 1.2]{MY_rc}.
+Indeed, furthering our exclusion of Case TIR$_n$ when $n = 3$, they have applied our equivariant MMP and made progress towards our frame work by excluding Case TIR during the MMP when $X$ is smooth and rationally connected.
+It shows that to attack the KSC for arbitrary (possibly singular) variety it is important/inevitable to study Case TIR$_n$ to which narrowed down by the current paper. \end{remark}

-1pc {\bf Acknowledgement.} Many thanks to Y.~Matsuzawa for inspiring discussions, to Max Planck Institute for Mathematics, Bonn for the first author's Postdoc Fellowship, to organisers of Simons Symposium on Algebraic, Complex and Arithmetic Dynamics, May 2019, for the opportunity of a talk, and NUS for an ARF (both to the second author).
+1pc {\bf Acknowledgement.} Many thanks to Y.~Matsuzawa for inspiring discussions, to F.~Hu, and the referee for valuable suggestions to improve this paper, to Max Planck Institute for Mathematics, Bonn for the first author's Postdoc Fellowship, to organisers of Simons Symposium on Algebraic, Complex and Arithmetic Dynamics, May 2019, for the opportunity of a talk.
+The first author is supported in part by Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014).
+The second author is supported by an ARF of NUS.